Ex-Man-Utd star Ronaldo close to agreeing Al-Nassr transfer worth a staggering €200m euros per year

 STORY IN TWO PHOTOS

 DID YOU KNOW?
-Should Ronaldo indeed end up joining Al-Nasser, he will link up with another former Premier League star in David Ospina, who played in goal for Arsenal between 2014 and 2019.
+Should Ronaldo indeed end up joining Al-Nassr, he will link up with another former Premier League star in David Ospina, who played in goal for Arsenal between 2014 and 2019.

 WHAT NEXT FOR RONALDO?
 The veteran striker is currently starring for Portugal at the 2022 World Cup, and will hope for another start when Fernando Santos' side wrap up their group stage campaign against South Korea on Friday.